Youssefb89/HopIn/docs/project-structure.md

 # HopIn Project Structure

-I kept this structure close to MVC and simple enough for learning.
+This structure stays close to MVC and simple enough for learning.

 ## Main idea